abdultalha0862/Full-Stack-Dev-Blogs/cmj6zye6x000002jsgfdsef6s.md

 * RabbitMQ

-While the setup process is well-documented, I still faced some issues especially around Python virtual environments and WSL configuration.
+While the setup process is well-documented, I still faced some issues, especially around Python virtual environments and WSL configuration.

 In this post, I’ll walk through: